benjaminhr/eye-oh/README.md

 # eye-oh

-Convert an XML register automata (RA) into an [input enabled](https://en.wikipedia.org/wiki/Input/output_automaton) RA comptatible with Tomte.
+(Update readme, now each component can be run individually or a pi-calc process can be passed and everything is done for you) Convert an XML register automata (RA) into an [input enabled](https://en.wikipedia.org/wiki/Input/output_automaton) RA comptatible with Tomte.

 ### Notes about input model